-Downtown parking systems comes with a lot of balancing acts, said Alcombright, including weighing the wants of merchants, costs, enforcement and safety.
+Downtown parking systems come with a lot of balancing acts, said Alcombright, including weighing the wants of merchants, costs, enforcement and safety.
 In North Adams, the goal was to increase the number of spots while slowing down traffic.

-But once the mayor proposed the idea to the City Council, public outcry about safety rose with residents worried about pedestrian and vehicle safety.
+But once the mayor proposed the idea to the City Council, public outcry rose with residents worried about pedestrian and vehicle safety.
 The mayor suspended implementing it on a permanent basis — providing parking free — before officially adopting it.
 Additionally, North Adams had engineers change the design slightly to be more pedestrian friendly.

 It took two years from the initial discussion to when the city finally fully implemented the parking program.